Ceelog/phpdoc-en/src/book/uodbc.md

 The ODBC connection identifier, see <span class="function">odbc\_connect</span> for details.

-`qualifier`
+`catalog`
-The qualifier.
+The catalog ('qualifier' in ODBC 2 parlance).

-`owner`
+`schema`
-The owner.
-Accepts the following search patterns: ('%' to match zero or more characters and '\_' to match a single character)
+The schema ('owner' in ODBC 2 parlance).
+This parameter accepts the following search patterns: *%* to match zero or more characters, and *\_* to match a single character.

 `name`
 The name.
-Accepts the following search patterns: ('%' to match zero or more characters and '\_' to match a single character)
+This parameter accepts the following search patterns: *%* to match zero or more characters, and *\_* to match a single character.

 ### Return Values